umbraco/UmbracoDocs/Umbraco-Headless/API-Documentation/index.md

 # API Documentation

-This page contains documentation for the Umbraco Headless API endpoints divided into two main areas: Content Delivery and Content Mangement
+This page contains documentation for the Umbraco Headless API endpoints divided into two main areas: Content Delivery and Content Mangement.

 The Content Delivery API is the read-only Content and Media that you would normally retrieve to show the published content in your apps, websites or other media.
 The API is available on `https://cdn.umbraco.io`